ceph/ceph/doc/man/8/monmaptool.rst

 random UUID will be created.
 It should be followed by one or more monitor addresses.

-The default Ceph monitor port is 6789.
+The default Ceph monitor port for messenger protocol v1 is 6789, and 3300 for protocol v2.

+Multiple actions can be performed per invocation.

 Options